europaphp/skeleton/src/Europa/App/readme.md

 `appPath`

 The path to the application folder where the modules are kept.
-This defaults to `../app` which means that, by default, the file running the application must be located in a sub folder of the `cwd()`.
-By default this is the `index.php` file in the `www` directory.
+This defaults to `../app` which means that, by default, the file running the application must also be the `cwd()`.

 `defaultViewClass`